Valkyria Chronicles II

-Valkyria Chronicles II is a tactical role-playing game developed and published by Sega for the PlayStation Portable.
+Valkyria Chronicles II is a tactical role-playing video game developed and published by Sega for the PlayStation Portable.
 Released in 2010, it is the second game in the Valkyria Chronicles series of games and the sequel to Valkyria Chronicles.

 Set two years after the onset of the Second Europan War, the game's story focuses on a military academy as its cadets seek to prevent an ethnic cleansing campaign by a ruthless rebel group.
 Upon release, Valkyria Chronicles II received mostly high scores from several notable video game publications.

 A third game in the series, Valkyria Chronicles III, which is also on the PlayStation Portable, was released on January 27, 2011, in Japan.
 However, as the game takes place around the same time as the first game, it is a prequel to Valkyria Chronicles II.